Tachyon-Sonics/Modula2Java17/README.md

 Note: if the compiler can determine that a `VAR` argument is never written by the procedure, it will pass it by value if it is a simple type in order to simplify the generated Java code.
 Note that this analysis is limited in scope; for instance as soon as an argument is passed as `VAR` to another procedure, it will be passed by reference, even if the other procedure does not write it.

 Note: The `IRef` interface is a basic implementation of a "reference" or "pointer" in Java, and provides only two methods: `get` to get the value, and `set` to change it.
-Modula-2 pointers are based on the `Ref` class (also defined in `ch.pitchtech.modula.runtime.Runtime`), which is a straightforward implementation of the `IRef` interface that accesses to a wrapped field.
+Modula-2 pointers are based on the `Ref` class (also defined in `ch.pitchtech.modula.runtime.Runtime`), which is a straightforward implementation of the `IRef` interface that accesses a wrapped field.

 ### Procedure types